Nonresonant two-level transitions: Lessons from quantum thermodynamics: Introduction

 \section{Introduction}

 Two-level systems are the paradigm for the interaction of matter with light.
 Typically, one considers light frequencies $\omega/2\pi$, where the photon energy $\hbar\omega$ matches the energy difference $E_u-E_l$ between the upper (index $u$) and lower (index $l$) level.
 However, it is well known, that optical transitions are broadened due to the finite lifetimes of levels and photons, so that a certain width of frequencies can be emitted or absorbed.
 A straightforward question is, how energy balance is satisfied for a finite detuning $\hbar\Delta=\hbar\omega +E_l-E_u$.

-This is of high relevance for a large variety of systems ranging from gate operations on Qubits in quantum information \cite{RoosPRA2004,SaffmanRMP2010} over frequency pulling in lasers \cite{SiegmanBook1986} to the Bloch gain for inter-subband transitions in semiconductor heterostructures \cite{TerazziNatPhys2007} just to mention a few.
+Detuning is known to have a variety of practical consequences.
+E.g., it results in frequency pulling \cite{SiegmanBook1986} for lasers and Bloch gain for inter-subband transitions in semiconductor heterostructures \cite{WillenbergPRB2003,TerazziNatPhys2007}.
+From a more fundamental point of view there had been discussions on the thermodynamic consistency \cite{BoukobzaPRL2007} for the archetypal Scovil\&Schulz-DuBois maser \cite{ScovilPRL1959}.
+Detuned transitions play also an important role for certain gate operations on Qubits in quantum information \cite{RoosPRA2004,SaffmanRMP2010}.

 Here, the issue of detuning is studied from a quantum-thermodynamic \cite{BinderBook2018,StreltsovRevModPhys2017,BenentiPhysRep2017,DeffnerBook2019} perspective.
-Based on the energy balance in the steady state, effective energies are identified for the levels and the electromagnetic mode.
+Assuming local couplings \cite{LevyEPL2014,HoferNJP2017,GonzalezOpenSystInfoDyn2017} of the two levels with separate reservoirs, the energy balance in the steady state allows to identify effective energies for the levels and the electromagnetic mode.
 These differ from the bare energies by a fraction of the detuning which is proportional to the contribution to the total broadening, see Eqs.~(\ref{EqEffectiveEnergies},\ref{EqEffectiveEnergiesQuant}) for the classical and quantum treatment, respectively.
-For these effective energies, which should be regarded as average energies involved in multiple transitions, it is shown that both the first and second law of thermodynamics are satisfied.
+Applying the effective energies for the reservoir transitions it is shown that both the first and second law of thermodynamics are satisfied.